medialab/xan/docs/cmd/groupby.md

                               - "ignore": ignore row altogether
                               - "log": print error to stderr [default: panic].
-    -p, --parallel          Whether to use parallelization to speed up computations.
-                            Will automatically select a suitable number of threads to use based on your number of cores.

 Common options:
     -h, --help               Display this message